diskree/AchieveToDo-ModPack/README.md

 Each world you create includes a [BlazeandCave's datapack](https://www.planetminecraft.com/data-pack/blazeandcave-s-advancements-pack-1-12/) with 1000+ achievements.
 Your opportunities open depending on the achievements counter.
 In the beginning you can't even jump and eat nothing.

-The modpack adds a "Blocked Actions" tab to the achievements window.
+The modpack adds a "AchieveToDo" tab to the achievements window.
 You will not know what is blocked until you try it.
 From the beginning this tab will look like this:

 ![image](https://user-images.githubusercontent.com/96978370/199967140-315aabf5-42ad-4c68-9f43-05e92781c39f.png)